 Analyze Dump File

-- Install and launch the app if you haven’t already.
+- Install the app if you haven’t already.

 %windir%